mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/install/air-gapped/index.md

 -   A charts bundle file containing all Helm charts that Kommander installation needs.

 -   Connectivity with clusters attaching to the management cluster:
-    - Both management and attached clusters must connect to the Docker registry.
+    - Both management and attached clusters must be able to connect to the Docker registry.
-    - Management cluster must connect to the attached cluster's API server.
+    - The management cluster must be able to connect to all attached cluster's API servers.
-    - Management cluster must connect to load balancers created by some platform services.
+    - The management cluster must be able to connect to any load balancers created for platform services on the management cluster.

 -   A [configuration file][kommander-config] that you will adapt to your needs using the steps outlined in this topic.
 Make sure to create that file using the following command: